dmshann0n/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image2]

 The peaks of this histogram were used as a starting point for calculating windows, which was based on the lesson sample.
 After finding the window, the pixels in the windows were used to fit a line for each lane.
-(The `left_line_search` and `right_line_search` variables could be used to narrow the region of interest for future lane searches, but I didn't get to finish that!)
+The `left_line_search` and `right_line_search` variables are used to narrow the region of interest for future lane searches.

 Lane finding history is stored in the `LaneHistory` class.
 There is an instance of this class for both left and right lane history. `LaneHistory` objects are responsible for identifying lanes that fall out of the margin of error (10% change from average).